hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 # Deploying a Terraform Enterprise Cluster into a Custom Environment

-A Terraform Enterprise cluster requires several kinds of infrastructure resources, all configured to work together.
+This page outlines the procedure for deploying a Terraform Enterprise cluster into a custom environment, using any type of cloud or on-premises infrastructure.

 ~> **Important:** Terraform Enterprise clustering is in Controlled Availability; the application is fully ready for production use, but due to the variability in deployment environments the installation process requires consultation with a Technical Account Manager.
 Please contact your TAM to request access.

+## Summary

+Deploying Terraform Enterprise involves the following steps:

+1. Follow the pre-install checklist.
+1. Prepare the required infrastructure.
+1. Configure and run the installer on the first primary instance.
+1. Run the installer on the remaining primary instances.
+1. Run the installer on the secondary instances.

+## Pre-Install Checklist

+Before you begin, follow the [Pre-Install Checklist](../before-installing/index.html) and ensure you have all of the prerequisites.
+This checklist includes several important decisions, some supporting infrastructure, and necessary credentials.

-### Infrastructure
+## Prepare Infrastructure

+A Terraform Enterprise cluster requires several kinds of infrastructure resources, all configured to work together.
+This includes:

+- Primary and secondary application instances
+- Load balancers, both internal and external
+- A PostgreSQL database
+- Object storage
+- Network connectivity over specific required ports

+When deploying into a custom environment, you are responsible for provisioning and configuring every part of this infrastructure.

-#### Instances
+### Instances

 The installation requires at least 3 primary nodes and any number of secondary nodes.
 The primary nodes run the cluster services themselves and are considered stateful instances.
 The secondary instances only run stateless workloads and can be added and removed from the cluster at will.
 At present, we recommend that the cluster not cycle through secondaries too quickly, as too much cluster reconfiguration can disrupt the cluster availability.

+#### Disk Layout

+The TFE installer puts all the cluster data into `/var`, which must have at least 100GB of storage available.
+We also recommend that `/` be at least 20GB.

-##### Secondary Instances
+#### Managing Secondary Instances

 The secondary instances can be configured as an autoscaling group for easier management.
 This group can be configured for a static number of instances (for simplicity and cost control) or for elastic scaling (for fluctuating workloads).

 If elastic scaling is enabled, it is common to configure a cooldown period between scaling events so as to not disrupt the cluster availability with too much cluster reconfiguration.

-#### Internal Load Balancer
+### Internal Load Balancer

 The cluster relies on some internal API services that run on each of the primary nodes.
 For the cluster to operate properly, a load balancer should be configured to send TCP sessions to the primaries on the following ports.
 It is important that the load balancer not attempt to terminate the traffic as HTTPS because the clients and servers use an internally configured CA certificate chain for authentication.

 - **Port 6443** — used for normal cluster operations.
 - **Port 23010** — used to facilitate the cluster setup process.

-#### External Load Balancer
+### External Load Balancer

-To provide access to the TFE application, an external load balancer should forward traffic to all instances on port *443*.
-The load balancer should terminate the traffic as HTTPS and provide its own certificate before forwarding the traffic to the instances on *443*.
+To provide access to the TFE application, an external load balancer should forward traffic to all instances on port 443.
+The load balancer should terminate the traffic as HTTPS and provide its own certificate before forwarding the traffic to the instances on 443.
 The load balancer should be configured to ignore certificate errors as the cluster is configured with a self-signed certificate.

-#### PostgreSQL Database
+### PostgreSQL Database

 For proper production installations, a PostgreSQL database external to the cluster is required.
 We highly recommend that this database be configured to take automated backups for disaster recovery.
 Additionally, the resources available to the database should be in line with the size of the cluster itself.